 I don't paint every detail from scratch.
 This stage of an illustration is one of exploration, but you must know where you're going!
 This is why a sketch is so important.
 The other materials are just there to help efficiency and realistic rendering.

-I was lucky to do a fantastic trip to the Isle of Skye in Scotland, thanks to Ian McQue.
+I was lucky to go on a fantastic trip to the Isle of Skye in Scotland, thanks to Ian McQue.
 I took many photos, which I've used here.
 I keep the composition from the sketch, but gradually replace the drawing with elements from my photos, while keeping a homogeneous colour palette.
 I also try to maintain consistency with the light direction.

 References are important for building a credible palette and atmosphere.
 When I bring references next to my painting, I try to choose one main direction for the colour palette and the values in the light and shade.
 For instance, in this painting, the colours of stone in the light and grass in the sun are important and have to be consistent throughout the painting.

-06. Refining silhouettes
+06. Refine silhouettes

 Now I refine the composition in the separate layers.
 This is also where I try to give the image a distinctive mood and style.
 Some details are important in the silhouette because they contrast with the sky or the brighter background.